 Specimens for virus isolation are collected from a subset of patients at the beginning, middle and end of the influenza season, from unusual clinical, or unusually severe cases and from outbreak-related cases.

-Specimens are sent to the Public Health Laboratories, and testing is done free-of-charge for sentinel providers.
+Specimens are sent to the Public Health Laboratories, and testing is done free of charge for sentinel providers.
 Aggregate influenza detections and total specimens are also tested by a number of hospital clinical laboratories.

 Importance of Influenza Surveillance